temporalio/documentation/docs/operations/application-development.md

 #### Workflow Cache Tuning

 When the number of cached Workflow Executions reported by `sticky_cache_size` hits `workflowCacheSize` or the number of their threads reported by `workflow_active_thread_count` metrics gauge hits `maxWorkflowThreadCount`, Workflow Executions start to get “evicted” from the cache.
-An evicted workflow execution will need to be replayed when it gets any action that may advance it.
+An evicted Workflow Execution will need to be replayed when it gets any action that may advance it.

 If